 Every year at least 50,000 teachers use the WCP program in their teaching plan, in many different subjects from maths to social sciences to music and art.
 They use practical, fun activities that impart knowledge and engage students in a new way.

-The WCP in many subjects is often used for interdisciplinary projects, in lots of subjects simultaneously.
-Of course, it is also possible to use the WCP program in individual subjects.
+The WCP in many subjects The WCP Program is often used for interdisciplinary projects, but it is also possible to use the program in individual subjects.
+Using real-life contexts from The Globe’s stories make the lessons feel more meaningful.
 Here are a few examples.